Solo Travel in Australia

 Homestay is an alternative to Airbnb.
 They connect you to hosts in over 160 countries and give a real homestay experience instead of just handing over keys.
 They offer unique Australia accommodation such as a stay in a beachfront townhouse or in a bus in Byron Bay.
 You can even video call your host family before you go to find the perfect host.
 Check homestays and prices here

 All of the accommodation below have been recommended by solo female travellers from our Girls about the Globe community and come with a Solo Female Friendly endorsement.

 Adelaide Central YHA is an award-winning hostel in Australia.
 It is right in the heart of the city and has air-conditioned rooms.
 Each bed has a personal light and a large locker to store your stuff.
 It’s sociable with a communal lounge and they have pizza and live music nights too.
 There is a 6 bed female-only dorm or you can choose a private room from £56 if you need more privacy.
 You'll find lots of backpackers here as the YHA group are one of the well-known hostels Australia.

 - Prices from £20 per night for a dorm bed

 - To book, check prices or availability for Adelaide Central YHA

-If you are looking to socialise in Cairns, Calypso Inn is a great place to stay.
+If you are solo backpacking Australia and looking to socialise in Cairns, Calypso Inn is an Australian hostel with a good social vibe.
 They have a bar to meet others and a swimming pool to cool off from the Aussie heat.
-It is also close to the esplanade so you don’t have far to walk after a night out.
+The staff are friendly and will give you plenty of backpacking in Australia tips.
+The hostel is also close to the esplanade so you don’t have far to walk after a night out.
 They also arrange shuttles from the airport.
 Choose from a female only dorm, mixed dorm or a single room if you need your space.